With around 40 stalls selling a cornucopia of regional produce, Les Halles is a must for any dedicated foodie in

 To combat this, a multi-storey car park was created near the market in the 1970s and the old hall demolished and rebuilt.

 The bad news is that the new interior is a little functional and lacking in the panache and elegance of the open-air markets in the Old Town of Aix en Provence.
-The good news is that, yes, there is limited parking at Les Halles, Avignon: 520 spaces.
+The good news is that, yes, there is limited parking at Les Halles (520 places).

 Unlike its namesake in Paris, which became a gigantic underground shopping mall, Les Halles in Avignon has remained true to its origins as a food market.
 Incidentally the 'h' is aspirated and the 's' is silent, so that it's pronounced "Lay Ahle".

 Of course the food is the thing anyway and, as well as the myriad market stalls, Les Halles has a lively programme of food-friendly activities.

-Insiders particularly like to plan a visit for 11.00am every Saturday (except in August).
-That's when leading chefs from the region - a different one each week - turn up to give cookery demonstrations at the little kitchen - la petite cuisine, also the title of the series - in one of the southern corners of Les Halles which has been specially set up for the purpose.
+Try to to plan your visit for 11.00am on a Saturday.
+That's when leading chefs from the region - a different one each week - turn up to give cookery demonstrations at the little kitchen - la petite cuisine, also the title of the series.

 Best of all, you get to eat the delicious results of the chef's efforts, along with a wine tasting hosted by a local vintner.
 It's a clever and entertaining way of promoting Avignon's gastronomy.
 Click here to read more about the petite cuisine at Les Halles and to download all the recipes demonstrated (in French only).